DryCreamer/passport-saml-EntraID/README.md

 https://github.com/gbraad/passport-saml-example/

+A lot of information was also dug up from the ADFS example deep inside the passport-saml repo Also from passports official documentation: https://www.passportjs.org/packages/passport-saml/

 I just want to give created that I didn't create this, I only modifed it to:
 1. Work with HTTPS
 2. Work with Entra ID